 Sadly enough, it's true.
 Meaningful dialogue has stopped as each party continues to play a role in a stand-off that destroys confidence in problem-solving abilities as well as the relationship.
 One goal of the therapy, as I see it, is to move you from these holding patterns into real dialogues that address your true needs, hopes, wishes and dreams.

 Fights which are focused on money, in-laws, sex, work, affairs, retirement, friends, recreation, children, jealousy, and lifestyle often have deeper roots.
 The anger, sadness, emotional disengagement, and despair that underlie these fights need careful attention and exploration.
-The hidden hopes and dreams are the real casualties—subjects so carefully guarded that they never even enter the discussion, and not surprisingly, often have to do with friendship, safety, respect, compassion, trust, freedom, self-exploration, love, and joy.
+The hidden hopes and dreams are the real casualties—subjects so carefully guarded that they never even enter the discussion, and not surprisingly,

 The goal of therapy is not to eliminate fighting.
 Fights are going to happen—they're natural and normal in all relationships.
 The question is: how quickly and effectively do you move to repair your fights?
 Are you able to examine exactly what went wrong and talk this over with your partner without getting back into the fight?
 If not, you are in effect "wasting" your fights, ensuring that there will be no take-away lesson and no chance to have more skilled interactions in the future.